Nodge/cli-multiplexer/README.md

 # Console UI Multiplexer

-A standalone terminal multiplexer that allows running multiple console commands simultaneously with a user-friendly UI.
+A terminal multiplexer with a sidebar-based TUI interface.
+It manages multiple terminal processes in separate panes, allowing users to switch between them and interact with each process independently.

 ## Features